An earthquake was detected off the northern coast of BC - ExBulletin

 An earthquake was detected off the northern coast of BC

-A 4.7-magnitude earthquake was recorded off the coast of northern British Columbia on Monday morning, according to the US Geological Survey.
+A 4.3-magnitude earthquake was recorded off the coast of northern British Columbia on Monday morning, according to the US Geological Survey.

-The earthquake occurred just after 9 am off the west coast of Moresby Island, about 236 kilometers from Prince Rupert on the British Columbia mainland, and 531 kilometers from Campbell River on Vancouver Island.
+The quake occurred just after 8 am off the west coast of Moresby Island, about 236 kilometers from Prince Rupert on the British Columbia mainland, and 531 kilometers from Campbell River on Vancouver Island.

+The quake was initially recorded as a magnitude 4.7 earthquake by the USGS, later downgraded to a magnitude 4.3.

-The earthquake shook at a depth of about one kilometer, and no tsunami is expected, according to the US National Tsunami Warning Center.
+The earthquake shook at a depth of about 27.9 kilometers, and no tsunami is expected, according to the Canadian Seismology Journal.

-As of early Monday morning, no one had reported feeling the earthquake to the USGS.
+As of early Monday morning, no one had reported feeling the earthquake to the USGS or Earthquake Canada.

 |